underscoreio/essential-slick/src/pages/5-data_modelling.md

 2. We've used `O.Default` to give the `name` column a default value.
    This adds a `DEFAULT` clause to the column definition in the DDL statement.

-3. We've used `O.DBType` to control the exact type used by the database.
+3. We've used `O.SqlType` to control the exact type used by the database.
    The values allowed here depend on the database we're using.